Troubleshoot VM problems

 ||No core dump, just reboot VM.
 (This is the default)|

 To enable saving of Linux VM crash dumps:

-On the XenServer host, determine the UUID of the desired VM by running the following command:
+On the Citrix Hypervisor server, determine the UUID of the desired VM by running the following command:

 xe vm-list name-label=name params=uuid --minimal